-- Frozen backup tapes never expire.
-A backup tape that does not expire does not appear on the Picking List for Vault and is not recalled from the vault. - A backup tape appears on the Picking List for Vault and Distribution List for Robot only once.
-If a tape from that report is missed and is not returned to the robot, it never again is listed for recall. - You change off-site volume group or pool names.
+■ You change off-site volume group or pool names.
 For example, if you begin to use a new media type, you have to use a new volume pool name.
 If you change names, media may be stranded off-site because the Picking List for Vault is based on off-site volume pools and off-site volume groups.
 Media associated with the old names are not listed.

-Symantec recommends that you do not change or rename group or pool names.
-See "About changing volume pools and groups" on page 203.
+Veritas recommends that you do not change or rename group or pool names.
+See "About changing volume pools and groups" on page 196.